 First Aid Kits will be furnished to each team at the beginning of the season.
-The League's Safety Officer's name and phone number are taped on the inside lid of all First-Aid Kits.
-Keep the necessary change inside the First-Aid Kit for emergency telephone calls.
 The First Aid Kit will become part of the Team's equipment package and shall be taken to all practices, batting cage practices, games (whether season or post-season) and any other Little League event where children's safety is at risk.

 Inventory your kit weekly.
 To replenish materials in the Team First Aid Kit, the Manager, designated coaches or the appointed Team Safety Officer must contact the League's Safety Officer.
-Supplies and replacement kits are also available at the Victory Field Snack Shack.
+Supplies and replacement kits are also available at the Village Fields Snack Shack.